yuanqm822/BNU_Speech_MRI/README.md

 # BNU_Speech_MRI

-This is the experimental scripts for the BNU Speech MRI study build upon Psychtoolbox-3 and Audapter.
+This is the experimental scripts and data analysis for the BNU Speech MRI study build upon Psychtoolbox-3 and Audapter.